-The SAQ contained three measures of health status: the Veteran's RAND 12-item (VR-12) (in 2017 this replaces the Short-Form 12 Version 2 (SF-12v2 (r), a registered trademark)), the Kessler Index (K6) of non-specific psychological distress, and the Patient Health Questionnaire (PHQ-2).
+The SAQ contained three measures of health status: the Veteran RAND (VR-12), a registered trademark, the Kessler Index (K6) of non-specific psychological distress, and the Patient Health Questionnaire (PHQ-2).
 More information about the VR-12 is available through the Boston University School of Public Health website.
-Key references for these three measures are:
+Key references for these three measures are Kessler et al (2002), Kroenke et al (2003), Selim et al (2018) and Selim et al (2009).